-While we spend a lot of time looking at the characters and events of our dreams, it is also worthwhile taking the time to reflect upon the landscape our dreams occur in.
+While we spend a lot of time looking at the characters and events of our dreams, it is also worthwhile taking the time to reflect upon the landscape dreams occur in.
 Sometimes this landscape will seem like a mere backdrop against which the story of the dream takes place, at others, the landscape is so prominent it becomes almost like a figure of the dream itself.
-Either way, paying attention to the surroundings in our dreams can reveal important insights into what the story of dream is telling us.
+Either way, paying attention to the surroundings in dreams can reveal important insights into what the story of dream is.

-Landscapes in our dreams can help provide us with context.
+Landscapes in dreams can help provide context.
 But the landscape may not be simply how we are perceiving our external environment.
-Just as other people in our dreams can represent parts of ourselves we need to address, so too can the landscape be a symbolic representation for our own self.
+Just as other people in dreams can represent parts of yourself so too can the landscape be a symbolic representation for parts of your own self.
 It can be helpful to look at how you would describe the landscape, and how these words may relate to some feelings you could have on a particular issue.
 If you dream of ice for example, you could be frozen with fear, unable to take action; or you could feel your emotions are frozen from a past hurt and you are behaving as cold as ice.
-Dreaming of a desert could indicate you literally feel deserted in some way, or maybe you feel barren, dried out and unable to be creative and nurturing at this time.
+Dreaming of a desert could indicate you literally feel deserted in some way, or maybe you feel barren, dried out and unable to be creative and nurturing at this time. or perhaps deserts are sacred places of brith and renewal to you.
 Do you dream of a mountain?
 Maybe you feel you have a huge challenge ahead of you, and need to conquer it, or maybe the problem is not so big, and you have simply made a mountain out of a molehill.

 Also look to how you move through the landscape.
 Do you move easily, or are you lost, struggling, feeling as though you won’t ever get anywhere?
 This can be a metaphor for how you feel you are coping with a present situation.
 A positive sign is when you make it where you wanted to go, the dream landscape changes, or you meet someone in the landscape who gives you some advice or directions.